1983 Major League Baseball postseason: Baltimore Orioles (AL) vs. Philadelphia Phillies (NL)

 This was the third Maryland-Pennsylvania World Series matchup (1971, 1979).
 The Orioles previously lost the last two meetings to the Pittsburgh Pirates in seven games.
 The Orioles defeated the Phillies in five games to win their first title since 1970, and their third overall.

-A solo homer from Mike Schmidt turned out to be all the Phillies needed to win Game 1.
-The Orioles evened the series in Game 2 off a complete game performance from Mike Boddicker.
+In Game 1, the Orioles led 1–0 after five innings of play, but solo home runs from Joe Morgan and Garry Maddox in the sixth and eighth innings respectively would secure the victory for the Phillies.
+Mike Boddicker pitched a three-hit complete game as the Orioles took Game 2 to even the series headed to Philadelphia.
 Game 2 was the last postseason game ever played at Memorial Stadium, and remains the most recent World Series game played in Baltimore to date.
-When the series shifted to Philadelphia, long-time Orioles pitching legend Jim Palmer helped preserve a 3–2 Oriole lead in Game 3 to take the series lead.
-Tippy Martinez fended off a late Phillies' rally as the Orioles won 5–4 to take a 3–1 series lead.
-The Orioles clinched the title in Game 5, 5–0, as Scott McGregor pitched a five-hit complete-game shutout.
-Game 5 would ultimately be Pete Rose’s final postseason game.
-This was also Cal Ripken Jr.’s only World Series appearance and championship during his time with the Orioles.
+In Game 3, Jim Palmer earned a victory in relief as the Orioles took the lead in the series.
+With the Game 3 win, Palmer made MLB history as he became the first (and to date, only) pitcher to win a World Series game in three different decades.
+In Game 4, Tippy Martinez earned his second save of the series, ending a rally by the Phillies in the bottom of the ninth to give the Orioles a 3–1 series lead.
+In Game 5, Scott McGregor pitched a five-hit complete game shutout and Eddie Murray homered twice as the Orioles clinched the championship on the road.

 The Phillies would return to the World Series in 1993, but they lost to the Toronto Blue Jays in six games.
-They would eventually win the World Series again in 2008 over the Tampa Bay Rays in five games.
+They would eventually win the title again in 2008 over the Tampa Bay Rays in five games.